-- Visiting State Department Public Diplomacy Fellow
+- Former Visiting Scholar and Visiting State Department Public Diplomacy Fellow

 Robert has an M.A. in East Asian Studies from the George Washington University (’85) and an MBA from Johns Hopkins University (’04).
 Raised in Anne Arundel and Prince George’s counties in Maryland, he graduated with honors from the University of Maryland Baltimore County’s Interdisciplinary Studies Program (’82).
 Prior to joining the Foreign Service, Robert worked in broadcasting, investment banking and law enforcement.
-Robert was adopted from Korea to American parents and is married to Thu-hang Ogburn (CCAS ’83); they have two children, Calvin (CCAS ’12) and Calista, a high school senior.
+Robert was adopted from Korea to American parents and is married to Thu-hang Ogburn, CCAS ’83.
+They have two children, Calvin, CCAS ’12, and Calista, a high school senior.

 M.A., East Asian Studies, The George Washington University